 It is strongly recommended that you keep your trunks sheltered from the elements.
-Leather and canvas are sensitive to natural elements: water, fat, oil, perfume, heat, light, excess humidity or drought, as many variations in temperature and humidity. that will harm your luxury trunk.
+Leather and canvas are sensitive to natural elements: water, fat, oil, perfume, heat, light, excess humidity or drought, so many variations in temperature and hygrometry that will harm your luxury trunk.

-If it comes into contact with water, wipe it off immediately with a soft, lint-free cloth to prevent the formation of drying marks or blisters.
+If it comes into contact with water, wipe it off immediately with a soft, lint-free cloth to avoid the formation of drying marks or blisters.

 Some materials can indelibly mark your trunks, wine, candle wax, grease stains.
-Likewise, repeated contact with a "hard" object may create an abrasion, such as for example a vase or flower pot.
+Likewise, repeated contact with a "hard" object may create an abrasion, such as a vase or flowerpot, for example.

-If you use your mail trunk or cabin trunk as acoffee table, pedestaltable or bedside table, to enjoy it without fear, have a mirror maker make a made- to-measure glass to place on the lid.
+If you use your mail trunk or cabin trunk as acoffee table, pedestal table or bedside table, to enjoy it without fear, have a mirror maker make a made- to-measure glass to put on the lid.
 It will protect from dust and everyday accidents.

 Never store your trunk in a damp place, even for a short time, such as in a cellar.

-The interior canvas and the quilting are in cotton and linen canvas glued directly to the wood.
+The interior canvas and the quilting are made of cotton and linen canvas glued directly to the wood.
 These fabrics have not undergone any waterproof or other treatment.

-Certain materials can indelibly mark the fabric: ink (markers and pens), greasy products (makeup and lipstick), perfume, alcoholic products, shoe polish (from bags or shoe soles).
-Likewise, repeated contact with raw or dark-colored textiles may stain the inner fabric.
+Certain materials can indelibly mark the fabric: ink (markers and pens), oily products (makeup and lipstick), perfume, alcoholic products, shoe polish (from bags or shoe soles).
+Likewise, repeated contact with raw or dark colored textiles may stain the inner fabric.

-Generously sprinkle the stain with Terre de Sommiers, without rubbing, Leave to act for several hours (one night), rub delicately then vacuum to remove the powder.
+Generously sprinkle the stain with Terre de Sommiers, without rubbing, Leave to act for several hours (one night), rub gently then vacuum to remove the powder.